ikheetbas/Verhalen/README.md

 ## Installation instructions
 For local deployment you can run it in 2 ways:
-- in Docker or
+- in Docker on your pc
 - local on your pc

 The preferred way is to deploy it in Docker,since all dependencies (python, libraries and postgres database) are included in the Docker images.
 Only debugging and accessing the database is harder.

 ### Installation in Docker on your desktop